jaspector

 It is unlawful to erect, construct, demolish, alter, or change the use of any building or structure in Millard County without an approved building permit.
 Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, or alter gas, mechanical, or plumbing systems, must first obtain the required permit.

+Not all construction work requires a permit in unincorporated Millard County, UT.
 The following work is generally exempt: A structure used solely in conjunction with agricultural use and not for human occupancy is exempt from the permit requirements of a state construction code (however, a plumbing, electrical, or mechanical permit may still be required when that work is included in the agricultural structure); One-story detached accessory structures used as tool and storage sheds, playhouses, and similar structures, provided the floor area does not exceed 200 square feet; Fences not over 7 feet high; Retaining walls not over 4 feet in height measured from the bottom of the footing, not supporting surcharge; Ordinary repairs, including replacement of existing fixtures; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep.
 Note: At the discretion of the Building Official, any residential structure may require plans stamped by a licensed professional engineer or architect if the design has unique features.
 Verify with the county Building Official before treating any work as exempt.
+When in doubt, confirm with the local building department before starting work.